 What is Stadol?
 What is the Stadol drug?
 What are the Stadol side effects?
 Stadol, also called Butorphanol is a nasal spray that was created with the intention of creating relief for migraine headaches.
 It came out in 1978.
 The drug could create a relief with just a puff into each nasal passage.
 The drug at that time was hailed as revolutionary and very effective, but that did not last for long.

-Starting in the 1990s and carrying forward into the 21st century, people began to realize that they could become addicted to Stadol.
+Starting in the 1990s and carrying forward into the 21st century, people began to realize that they could develop Stadol addiction.
 They began to see that they could get a euphoric high from taking too much of the substance, or from taking more puffs than were recommended into each nasal passage.
 A study done by the World Health Organization was able to prove that at least twelve people had died from this drug, with who knows how many others dying because of it and various other complications.